ndsev/zserio-tutorial-cpp/README.md

 ## Compiling and generating code

 Now we are ready to compile the schema with the zserio compiler.
-The zserio compiler checks the schema file and its [imported files](https://github.com/welovemaps/zserio/doc/ZserioLanguageOverview/PackagesAndImports.md) and reports errors and warnings.
+The zserio compiler checks the schema file and its [imported files](https://github.com/welovemaps/zserio/blob/master/doc/ZserioLanguageOverview.md#packages-and-imports) and reports errors and warnings.
 In addition, the zserio compiler generates code for the supported languages and may generate HTML documentation.
-For a complete overview of available options, please refer to the [zserio compiler User Guide](https://github.com/welovemaps/zserio/doc/zserioCompilerUserGuide.md).
+For a complete overview of available options, please refer to the [Zserio Compiler User Guide](https://github.com/welovemaps/zserio/blob/master/doc/ZserioCompilerUserGuide.md).

 So let's generate some C++ code: